Self-care and Prosperity

-As midwives, our primary task is to provide “CARE” services to our patients.
-It is indeed our responsibility to make sure that our patients are well taken care and receives sufficient attention in providing their needs.
+As Midwives, our Primary Task is to Provide “CARE” Services to our Patients.
+Self-care and prosperity are indeed our responsibility to make sure that our patients are well taken care of and receive sufficient attention in providing for their needs.
 However, while doing so, we should also consider paying attention to our own needs as an individual.

-Self- care is a popular word that has been trending in various articles and online publications, even topping the Google Search engine tab in the previous years.
-It’s also been the subject for self-empowerment, especially amongst women, in politically overturned times.
+Self-care is a popular word that has been trending in various articles and online publications, even topping the Google Search engine tab in previous years.
+It’s also been the subject of self-empowerment, especially amongst women, in politically overturned times.
 Yet, it feels overused to the point where many of us have grown tired of hearing it.
 Many failed to realize that self-care can be a strategic and integral part of modern business plans.
-Adding self-care approaches can help improve productivity, teamwork and innovation.
+Adding self-care approaches can help improve productivity, teamwork, and innovation.

 1. Wellness and mind-body practice is a health path forward.